angular/angular/aio/content/guide/service-worker-config.md

 <div class="alert is-helpful">

-When the ServiceWorker is handling a request, it checks asset groups in the order in which they appear in `ngsw-config.json`.
+When the ServiceWorker handles a request, it checks asset groups in the order in which they appear in `ngsw-config.json`.
 The first asset group that matches the requested resource handles the request.

-Therefore, you should put the more specific asset groups higher in the list.
+It is recommended that you put the more specific asset groups higher in the list.
 For example, an asset group that matches `/foo.js` should appear before one that matches `*.js`.

 </div>